Biology 251 - Genetics » Spring 2021 » Exam 4

 DNA methylation for regulation of gene expression in eukaryotes primarily occurs on:

-A. C residues in the sequence CpG.
+A residues in the sequence GAATTC.

-B. A residues in the sequence GATC.
+C residues in the sequence CpG.

-C. C residues in the sequence CCGG.
+C residues in the sequence CCGG.

-D. A residues in the sequence GAATTC.
+A residues in the sequence GATC.

 Question #4